jayy-lmao/sql-gen/README.md

 cargo install --git https://github.com/jayy-lmao/sql-codegen --branch main
 ```

 Replace `your-username` with your GitHub username.
-This will install SQLGen globally on your system, making it available as a command-line tool.
+This will install SQL-Gen globally on your system, making it available as a command-line tool.

 ## Usage

 ```
-sqlgen [SUBCOMMAND] [OPTIONS]
+sql-gen [SUBCOMMAND] [OPTIONS]
 ```

 ### Subcommands: